rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 Updating your existing SSL certificate for a linux server is a quick process.
 Whether your SSL certificate is expiring or you simply need to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.

+**This is a test of the PR system.**

 **Attention MyRack users:** To update the SSL certificates for your environment, follow the instructions in the [Reissuing your Rackspace SSL Certificates](https://community.rackspace.com/products/f/43/t/4478)